 Russmo’s one of those rare breeds who values his privacy; hence, he makes use of a pen name and doesn’t share every moment of his life via Facebook and Twitter.

-Still, if you drop him a legitimate personal email, he’ll most likely use his real name.
+Still, if you drop him a legitimate personal email, he’ll most likely share his real name with you.

 Russmo started his cartoon career in Arizona in the late 1980’s.